-Study outcomes will directly inform scientific knowledge concerning tobacco product manufacturing by testing whether a reduction in nicotine content of cigarettes to $\leq 0.4$ mg nicotine/g tobacco would reduce smoking in this vulnerable population.
-The outcomes will also indicate whether continuing to allow the sale of flavored e-cigs improves the efficacy of a reduced-nicotine standard for cigarettes on smoking reduction in this population.
+Study outcomes will directly inform scientific knowledge concerning the manufacture of tobacco products by demonstrating whether a reduction in the maximum nicotine content of cigarettes sold in the US to ≤ 0.4 mg nicotine/g tobacco would reduce smoking in this vulnerable population.
+The outcomes will also indicate whether continuing to allow the sale of e-cigs in characterizing flavors improves the efficacy of a reduced-nicotine standard for cigarettes on smoking reduction in this population.